AdelSidi/AdelSidi/README.md

 - 👋 Hi, I’m @AdelSidi
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Machine learning  and Deep learning
 - 🌱 I’m currently learning  Data Science
 - 💞️ I’m looking to collaborate on projet
  📫 How to reach me on facebook